 As we analyze the dynamics of blockchain algorithms, it is convenient to maintain an entire family of blockchains at once.
-As a matter of bookkeeping, when two blockchains agree on a common prefix, we can glue together the associated paths to reflect this, as indicated below.
+As a matter of bookkeeping, when two blockchains agree on a common prefix, we can glue together the associated paths to indicate this, as shown below.